CGuerreroCordova/CGHydrologicSimulator/README.md

-# CGHydrologicSimulator
+# CGHydrologicSimulator: Hydrologic Simulator to reproduce how water flows on a digital model elevation.

-This project correspond with the thesis work to get title of M.Sc. in Computer Sciences.
+This project correspond with the implementation of thesis work to get title of M.Sc. in Computer Sciences.

-Hydrologic Simulator to reproduce how water flows on a digital model elevation.

 ## Description of Thesis work: